adon-phd/Flat_Angle_Optimizer/README.md

 ## How to use

 The tool is a command-line Python script that scans light and flat frame directories, determines optimal calibration centres, and optionally tags FITS headers with the group assignments.
+THIS CODE WILL WRITE A NEW FITS HEADER to your lights.
+If you don't have one, MAKE A BACK UP OF YOUR FILES!
+No warranty is provided whatsoever.
+Use at your own risk.

 ### Installation